gaurisrivastava/alex-desktop-voice-assistant/README.md

 ### FEATURES:

--It can send emails for you.
+- It can send emails for you.

--It can play music for you.
+- It can play music for you.

--It can do Wikipedia searches for you.
+- It can do Wikipedia searches for you.

--It is capable of opening websites like Google, Youtube, etc., in a web browser.
+- It is capable of opening websites like Google, Youtube, etc., in a web browser.

--It is capable of opening your code editor or IDE with a single voice command.
+- It is capable of opening your code editor or IDE with a single voice command.

 ###   Let's start building our own A.L.E.X